Automated Patch Assessment for Program Repair at Scale: Experimental Results

-\begin{mdframed} Answers to RQ2: According to this experiment, the false positive rate of using RGT patch assessment is 6/257 = 2.3\%.
-Considering this false positive rate as reasonable, researchers can rely on this technique for providing better assessment results of their program repair contributions.
-Our detailed case studies warn that blindly considering the human-written patch as a perfect ground truth is fallacious.
+\begin{mdframed} Answer to RQ2: According to this experiment, the false positive rate of RGT patch assessment is 6/257 = 2.3\%.
+Considering this false positive rate as reasonable, the program repair researchers can rely on this technique for providing assessing results of their program repair contributions, this automated assessment being more reliable than manual patch assessment.
+Moreover, our detailed case studies show that blindly considering the human-written patch as perfect ground truth is wrong, some corner-cases exist.
 To our knowledge, this is the first analysis of the false positives for automated patch assessment. \end{mdframed}